 Computational Studies of RNA Folding Pathways

 RNA folding pathways are proving to be quite important in the determination of RNA function.
 Studies indicate that RNA may enter intermediate conformational states that are key to its functionality.
 These states may have a significant impact on gene expression.
 It is known that the biologically functional states of RNA molecules may not correspond to their minimum energy state, that kinetic barriers may exist that trap the molecule in a local minimum, that folding often occurs during transcription, and cases exist in which a molecule will transition between one or more functional conformations before reaching its native state.
-Thus, methods for simulating the folding pathway of an RNA molecule and locating significant intermediate states are important for the prediction of RNA structure and its associated function.
+Thus, methods for simulating the folding pathways of an RNA molecule, including co-transcriptional folding, and locating significant intermediate states are important for the prediction of RNA structure and its associated function.
 Several biological RNA folding pathways have been successfully studied using MPGAfold and STRUCTURELAB.
 Examples include the potato spindle tuber viroid, the host-killing mechanism of Escherichia coli plasmid R1, the hepatitis delta virus, HIV, and the dengue virus.
 These computational results are consistent with those derived from biological experiments.
 In addition, novel structural interactions and important functional intermediate and native states have been predicted.
 These have lead to further successful confirmatory experiments.

 Computational Studies of Three-Dimensional RNA Structures